-EDITED BY JOHN INMAN, And filled with Contributions from the most emment and accomplished writers of the country.
+EDITED BY JOHN INMAN,

+And filled with Contributions from the most emment and accomplished writers of the country.

 The motives which have led to the commencement of this undertaking may be briefly stated.
-It is believed by the proprietor that there is in the United States an immense provision of literary ability, for which as yet there is no adequate encouragement, or field of display; that besides the numbers of clever and successful writers, whose productions are weekly, and monthly, and annualy read with delight by thousands, there are yet greater numbers constantly arriving at maturity of power, who have only to appear on the stage publication to receive a brilliant award of fame; and that the powers of those whose names are already pronounced with respect by lips of wisest censure, are capable of more and still higher exertion than has yet been called forth.
-It is believed, too, that the demand for literary production in this country, especially in the periodical channel, exceeds the supply in a very large proportion, and that new supplies have only to be presented of the right quality, and in the right way, to ensure a hearty welcome and profitable reception.
-No doubt is entertained of the Amerthat New York, the first city of the Union, should time he was perfectly restored to his usual health. be the home of a periodical owning no superior in He often announces the fact to his hearers, when either merit or success. the first day of every month.
+It is believed by the proprietor that there is in the couragement, or field of display; that besides the numbers of clever and successful writers, whose productions are weekly, and monthly, and annualy read with delight by thousands, there are yet greater numbers constantly arriving at maturity of power, who have only to appear on the stage of publication to receive a brilliant award of fame; and that the powers of those whose names are already pronounced with respect by lips of wisest censure, are capable of more and still higher exertion than has yet been called forth.
+It through Divine blessing, I owe my life is believed, too, that the demand for literary production in this country, especially-in the periodical channel, exceeds the supply in a very large proportion, and that new supplies have only to be presented of the right quality, and in the right NIGHT SWEATS AND PAIN IN THE SIDE. way, to ensure a hearty welcome and profitable reception.
+No doubt is entertained of the Amerinteresting.

+that New York, the first city of the Union, should either merit or success.

+The Columbian Magazine will be published on life to Dr Sherman's Lozenges the first day of every month.
 Its mechanical arrangements will comprise the best of paper, type, and workmanship, that money can procure.

-Its contributors will be sought for amongst the ablest and most popular writers in the country; and no efforts will be spared to secure the aid of the most distinguished, such as John L. Stephens, W. C. Bryant J. F. Cooper J. K. Paulding F. G. Halleck N. P. Willis W. H Herbert Nathaniel Hawthorne H. T Tuckerman H. W. Longfellow J R Chandler C F Hoffman T C Grattan T S Arthur J C Neal H F Harrington W G Simms H H Weld Epes Sargent John Neal Theodorc S Fay Park Benjamin R W Griswold R H Dana George P Morris Rufus We have not written the above as a puff, but as Dawes Seba Smith R M Bird Mrs Emma C Embury Mrs Mary Clavers Mrs Ann S Stephens Mrs Francis S Osgood Mrs Seba Smith Mrs E F Ellet Mrs H E Beecher Stowe Mrs Volney E Howard Mrs Lydia H Sigourney Mrs M S Leon Loud Miss Eliza Leslie Mrs A M F Annan Miss utation is sure, though yet to be established in the sy, Consumption, Pleurisy, Dysentery, Convulpublic regard.
-The proprietor entertains san- sions, and many other supposed apparent diseases; he looks forward with pride-the secured co-ope- have been doctored for some imaginary complaint towards them, and respectfully announce that ration of regular and occasional contributors, for- without the least relief; and others are still suffer- Inman, Osgood, &c., engraved in mezzotint, fine, lives, and restored them to health.
-Every obserand stipple, by H. S. Sadd, W. L. Ormsby, &c., vant mother cannot but see and admit the truth; besides a plate of Fashions colored, and occasion- but still many physicians shut their eyes to that ally other illustrations, so that every subscriber, all-important cause of disease. ings of every description turned and fitted up will receive, in the course of the year, at least Persons of all ages and sexes, from the tender in the best possible manner.
-We feel confi- twenty-four elegant productions of the graphic infant at the breast to old age, are all liable to be be deemed worthy of the public attention and medicines confidence.
-The aim of the Editor will be, rather to furnish judicious criticisms, on which readers and purchasers may rely for guidance, than to present a mere laudatory chronicle of new publi- TERMS.
+Its contributors will be sought for amongst the ablest and most popular writers in the country: and no efforts will be spared to secure the aid of the most distinguished, such as John L. Stephens, W. C. Bryant J. F. Cooper J. K. Paulding F. G. Halleck N. P. Willis W.

+H Herbert Nathaniel Hawthorne H. T Tuckerman H. W Longfellow J R Chandler C F Hoffman T C Grattan T S Arthur J C Neal H F Harrington W G Simms H H Weld Epes Sargent John Neal Theodorc S Fay Park Benjamin R W Griswold R H Dana George P Morris Rufus Dawes Seba Smith R M Bird Mrs Emma C Embury Mrs Mary Clavers Mrs Ann S Stephens Mrs Francis S Osgood Mrs Seba Smith Mrs E F Ellet Mrs H E Beecher Stowe Mrs Volney E Howard Mrs Lydia H Sigourney Mrs M S Leon The subscribers take this method to inform Loud Miss Eliza Leslie Mrs A M F Annan Miss for Flour and other Mills, together with Cast- ally other illustrations, so that every subscriber, all-important cause of disease. ings of every description turned and fitted up will receive, in the course of the year, at least Persons of all ages and sexes, from the tender in the best possible manner.
+We feel confi- twenty-four elegant productions of the graphic infant at the breast to old age, are all liable to be dent in our ability to execute all orders with art, which could not be otherwise procured at afflicted with worms.
+Many a person has suffered which we may be entrusted in a workman-like three or four times the annual cost of the whole his whole life from them, and never suspected it.

+such as Spindle Steps, Shaft and Gudgeon be deemed worthy of the public attention and medicines. confidence.
+The aim of the Editor will be, rathers and purchasers may rely for guidance, than to present a mere laudatory chronicle of new publi-

+TERMS